-- 2 ounces Elderflower Liquir such as St. Germain
+- 2 ounces Elderflower liqueur such as St. Germain

 - Sparkling wine or sparkling water

-- Make the Pomegranate Syrup.
-In a small pot, combine the pomegranate seeds, sugar and water.
-Bring to a simmer for about 8-10 minutes.
-Strain and discard seeds and chill syrup while you make the sangria.
+- Make the Pear Syrup.
+In a small pot, combine the chopped pear, sugar and water.
+Bring to a simmer, then continue simmering for 5 minutes, until slightly thickened.
+Strain the syrup and chill while you make the sangria.

 - Make the Sangria: In a large pitcher, add the red wine, sliced fruit St. Germaine, Grand Marnier and pomegranate juice.
-When the syrup is cool enough, add about 1/2 a cups worth first and taste for sweetness.
+When the syrup is cool enough, add about 1/4 cups worth first and taste for sweetness.

-- Taste for Sweetness and Adjust: If you prefer your sangria less sweet, only hadd 1/2 cup of the pomegranate syrup.
+- Taste for Sweetness and Adjust: If you prefer your sangria less sweet, only had 1/2 cup of the pomegranate juice.
 If you like it more sweet, add the whole cups worth.

-- Chill Sangria: For at least 2 hours and when ready to serve, pour in glasses and top with sparkling wine (or water) and garnish with pear slices and pomegranate seeds.
+- Chill Sangria: For at least 2 hours and when ready to serve, pour in glasses and top with sparkling wine (or water) and garnish with pear slices, pomegranate seeds and thyme sprig.